-Mrs Rimmer, Mrs Broderick and Mrs Way would like to warmly welcome you to the year 5 class page.
+Mrs Rimmer, Mrs Broderick, Mrs Stansfield and Miss Spencer would like to warmly welcome you to the year 5 class page.
 We hope that you will be regular visitors so we can keep you up to date with what we have been learning, any class news and other key activities or events that may be taking place.

 Please look through the site below for our most recent learning, achievements and useful information such as letters and topic overviews.

 We are looking forward to getting to know everyone over the next few weeks and are thrilled to be sharing your child's learning journey with you.

 If you have any questions or queries that you'd like to discuss, please don't hesitate to contact us via the school office.

 Do you have any ideas for this page?
 Why not let your Teacher know!